top of page

 Pulitzer Prize-nominated playwright Michael Dorn Moody has waited for just the right moment to deliver his indictment to the door of the petrochemical industry.
 The play was conceived...during a stint as a merchant marine officer when Moody realized everyone would be downsized in spite of the government's economic forecast."

-June 2002 - First workshop production at Cite Des Arts, Lafayette, Louisiana.
-Directed by Robert Savina
+A workshop production was directed by Robert Savina at Cite Des Arts, Lafayette, Louisiana.

 Curtis, the 50-year old main character, embodies the ramiifications of globalization, downsizing and what corporations consider the disposable worker."